Who can apply?

 What is the timing?

-The application for the Liberal Arts Scholars Program opens each January and accepts applications until April.
+The application for the Liberal Arts Scholars Program opens by February 1 and accepts applications through April.
+Note – programs do fill so applying earlier is recommended.
+You will get a reply in approximately three weeks.

 Why can’t I log in to access the application?

-This program is limited to students starting in fall in the College of Arts & Sciences.
-If you have been admitted to a different UVM school or college, you will not be able to access the LASP application.
+This program is limited to students starting in Fall 2026 in the College of Arts & Sciences.
+If you have been admitted to a different UVM school or college, or for the January 2027 semester, you will not be able to access the LASP application.
 Feel free to contact the Student Services Office of your school or college to inquire about any special programs or opportunities for close faculty and peer connection.

 Further questions?